acnedata/acneviz/README.md

 plot = Plot(df)
 ```

-It can then be shown in a notbeook with
+It can then be shown in a notbeook with:
 ```Python
 plot.show()
 ```

-and saved to a file with
+and saved to a file with:
 ```Python
 plot.save("./figures/myplot.png")
 ```